Huddersfield: H. H. Asquith and H. Wilson

 Two Prime Ministers spent part of their childhood in Huddersfield: the Labour Prime Minister Harold Wilson, who was born locally and attended Royds Hall School, and the Liberal Prime Minister H. H. Asquith.
 Wilson is commemorated by a statue on the forecourt to the town's station.

 Aristocratic interest discharged

 In 1920, the corporation bought the Ramsden Estate from that family that had owned much of the town at least as to the reversion of long leases (a minor, overarching interest) since 1599, for £1.3 million.
 The town became "the town that bought itself."
-Most of the keynote central building freeholds belong to the local authority, as in a few towns in Britain such as Basingstoke.
+Most of the keynote central building freeholds belong to the local authority, as in a few towns in England such as Basingstoke.

+LGBTQ+ rights movement

+On 4 July 1981, Huddersfield held the first pride march outside of London in a move of solidarity with the Gemini Club and its harassment by the local police force and their referral to it as a "cesspit of filth".
+Upwards of 2,000 gay rights campaigners marched through the town from the football stadium up to Greenhead Park.